 New Brunswick’s Ann Balch has been working as a full-time professional artist since 1996.
 She was elected to the Canadian Society of Painters in Water Colour (CSPWC) in 2001 and the Society of Canadian Artists (SCA) in 2007.

 Her work has won prizes at the national level from both SCA and CSPWC, including the 2004 Jarvis Award for Excellence in Transparent Watercolour for Eye of the Beholder, a painting now hanging in Rideau Hall, the residence of Canada’s Governor-General.
-In 2017, her painting Regret, held in the CSPWC National Diploma Collection, was one of those chosen to represent the evolution of the watercolour medium in Canada.
+In 2017, Jean at Eighty-Five was given the CSPWC Sloan Award, and her painting Regret, held in the CSPWC National Diploma Collection, was one of those chosen to represent the evolution of the watercolour medium in Canada.
+In 2015, Two of a Kind was awarded the Best in Show at the SCA Open Juried Exhibition.
 Ann’s work was juried into the 80th Anniversary exhibition of the Society in Toronto in 2005, and The Scar won the coveted Charles Comfort Award from the society in 2001.

 She was one of six Canadian artists represented among 30 countries at the Fifth International Watercolour Biennial at the Museo Nacional de la Acuarela (National Museum of Watercolour) in Mexico City (2002 – 2003).